detijonlushaj/Computergrafik-1/README.md

-# Computergrafik 1
+# chess_scene

-Created a chess scene with QT and OpenGL.
+Created a chess scene with QT and OpenGL during the computer graphics 1 course.
+Focusing on the computer graphics pipeline and rendering a scene with geometric objects.

 Runs on Ubuntu 20.04.
 The GPU has to support OpenGL 3.3.

+Run Manual:

+- following packets need to be installed
+  > - g++
+  > - libglm-dev
+  > - qt5-default (optional)
+  > - g++ (optional)
+  > - qtcreator (optional)
+- Commands typed in terminal
+  > - make clean
+  > - qmake
+  > - make
+  > - ./CgViewer

 Controls: